rschiffler/EmptyFrontEndProject/README.md

 # Empty Front End Project
 An empty front end project complete with Stylus, Gulp and Handlebars using a BEM naming style.

+This project will build, spin up a web server and open up in the browser.
+As you make changes to the source files, the project will rebuild and the browser tab will automatically refresh.

+Follow the instructions below to get started:

 1. Fork this repo for a new project
 1. Run ```npm install```